 This includes Animal Approvals, Animal Registration and dealing with Lost and Found Animals.

 Animal registration is designed to promote responsible pet ownership.
 The registration also provides safety and security to your cat or dog, you and the community.
-Animal Registration renewals for 2013/14 were due for payment by 31 July.
+Animal Registration renewal notices are sent out in June each year and a discount is available to anyone paying their animal registration by 31 July.
 If you have not received your renewal notice yet please contact Council.Preview...Hide...

 Animal registration is designed to promote responsible pet ownership.
 The registration also provides safety and security to your cat or dog, you and the community.